gknappattack/Supercomputer-Instructions/README.md

 <br>

-2. Open a new terminal or command line window and navigate to the cloned github repository that contains the myscript.sh file.
+2. Switch back to the local terminal window and navigate to the cloned github repository that contains the myscript.sh file.

 <br>